semrush/intergalactic/website/docs/get-started-guide/dis-starter-guide/dis-starter-guide.md

 - h1, h1, h3, h4 — used for hero blocks, big advertising blocks and notices, as well as product landings and the ProductHead component
 - h5, h6 — used for smaller blocks and notices, as well as widgets inside products

-All our product interfaces and commonly used components are built with a 12px font size as the basis.
-But we strongly suggest that you use 14px and 16px sizes in for text messages across your interfaces to make them easy to read for the users.
+All our product interfaces and commonly used components are built with a 12px font size as the basis. **But we strongly recommend you to use 14px and 16px sizes for text messages across your interfaces to make them easy to read for the users.**

 See [Typography](/style/typography/) if want to learn more about our typography rules and recommendations.